What is a Kanban Loop?

 Production Kanban Loop

-This type operates between two production processes within your facility.
-When the downstream process consumes parts, it sends a production Kanban to the upstream process, authorizing production of more parts.
+A production kanban operates between two production processes within your facility.
+When the downstream process consumes parts, it sends a production kanban to the upstream process, authorizing production of more parts.
+In other words, a production kanban card is used to signal that the upstream process should begin manufacturing replacement items.

 Withdrawal Kanban Loop

-This operates between a production process and a storage area or supermarket.
-The Kanban authorizes the withdrawal of parts from storage to replenish what's been consumed at the production line.
+A withdrawal kanban (also called a conveyance or transport kanban) operates between a production process and a storage area or supermarket.
+The kanban authorizes the withdrawal of parts from storage to replenish what's been consumed at the production line.

 Supplier Kanban Loop